Reiryoku-Technologies/Mida-Documentation/src/documentation/README.md

 # Introduction
 Mida is the framework for trading financial assets such as stocks, crypto, forex or commodities.
-It is designed from the ground up to provide a solid, versatile and platform-neutral environment focused on creating trading bots, indicators, market analysis tools or just trading applications depending on use cases.
+It is designed from the ground up to provide a solid, versatile and platform-neutral environment for creating trading systems, indicators, market analysis tools or just trading applications depending on use cases.

 The Mida ecosystem is built from the ground up in TypeScript and C++ for